Are Automatic Pool Covers Worth the Investment?

 Things To Consider Before Buying An Automatic Pool Cover

 Automatic pool covers are very expensive.
 So, before you go out and buy one here are some things that you should consider.

 Automatic pool covers comprise complex pieces of machinery like a pulley, motor, specialized ropes, etc. All of these parts require regular maintenance.

 Even if they are running alright, you have to check to ensure if they are running alright.
 Unless you are a technical guy or have some sort of knowledge in electrical machinery, you need to call a serviceman.

-If you are wondering how long does an automatic pool cover last before needing repairs then the answer is, 5 to 6 years.
+If you are wondering how long an automatic pool cover lasts before needing repairs then the answer is, 5 to 6 years.

 Repairing or replacing can cost you a good sum.
 So, that is definitely something you should think about before getting an automatic pool cover.

 Automatic pool covers are very expensive and there is no way around to express it.
 They take an upfront cost of around $9000 and range up to $20000 depending on shape and size, let alone set up charge, maintenance cost, and servicing expenses.

 With the price of one automatic cover, two or three manual covers can be purchased, maintained, and used for years and they give you the same outcome.